gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 * Every component must implement `preprocess` and `postprocess` methods.
 In the rare event that no conversion needs to happen, simply return the value as-is. `Textbox` and `Number` are examples of this.

 * As a component author, **YOU** control the format of the data displayed in the front-end as well as the format of the data someone using your component will receive.
-Think of an ergonomic data-structure a **python** developer will find intuitive, and control the conversion from a **Web-friend JSON** datastructure (and vice-versa) with `preprocess` and `postprocess.`
+Think of an ergonomic data-structure a **python** developer will find intuitive, and control the conversion from a **Web-friendly JSON** data structure (and vice-versa) with `preprocess` and `postprocess.`

 ## The "Example Version" of a Component

 Gradio apps support providing example inputs -- and these are very useful in helping users get started using your Gradio app.
 In `gr.Interface`, you can provide examples using the `examples` keyword, and in `Blocks`, you can provide examples using the special `gr.Examples` component.

-At the bottom of this screenshot, we show an miniature example image of a cheetah that, when clicked, will populate the same image in the input Image component:
+At the bottom of this screenshot, we show a miniature example image of a cheetah that, when clicked, will populate the same image in the input Image component:

 ![img](https://user-images.githubusercontent.com/1778297/277548211-a3cb2133-2ffc-4cdf-9a83-3e8363b57ea6.png)